iMoonLab/DeepHypergraph/docs/source/start/low_order/graph.rst

 In the edge :math:`\{x, y\}`, the vertices :math:`x` and :math:`y` are called the **endpoints** of the edge.
 The edge is said to **join** :math:`x` and :math:`y` and to be **incident** on :math:`x` and on :math:`y`.
-A vertex may exist in a simple graph and not belong to an edge.
+A vertex may exist in a graph and not belong to an edge.
 `Multiple edges <https://en.wikipedia.org/wiki/Multiple_edges>`_, not allowed under the definition above, are two or more edges that join the same two vertices.

 Construction
 -------------------------
-The simple graph structure can be constructed by the following methods.
+The graph structure can be constructed by the following methods.
 More details can refer to :ref:`here <build_graph>`.

 - Edge list (**default**) :py:class:`dhg.Graph`
 - Adjacency list :py:meth:`dhg.Graph.from_adj_list`
-- Reduced from the simple hypergraph structure
+- Reduced from the hypergraph structure

   - Star expansion :py:meth:`dhg.Graph.from_hypergraph_star`
   - Clique expansion :py:meth:`dhg.Graph.from_hypergraph_clique`
   - `HyperGCN <https://arxiv.org/pdf/1809.02589.pdf>`_-based expansion :py:meth:`dhg.Graph.from_hypergraph_hypergcn`

-In the following example, we randomly generate a simple graph structure and a feature matrix to perform some basic learning operations on this structure.
+In the following example, we randomly generate a graph structure and a feature matrix to perform some basic learning operations on this structure.

     .. code:: python

         >>> import torch
         >>> import dhg
-        >>> # Generate a random simple graph with 5 vertices and 8 edges
+        >>> # Generate a random graph with 5 vertices and 8 edges
         >>> g = dhg.random.graph_Gnm(5, 8)
         >>> # Generate a vertex feature matrix with size 5x2
         >>> X = torch.rand(5, 2)
         >>> # Print information about the graph and feature
         >>> g
-        Simple Graph(num_v=5, num_e=8)
+        Graph(num_v=5, num_e=8)
         >>> # Print edges in the graph
         >>> g.e[0]
         [(0, 1), (2, 4), (0, 4), (3, 4), (0, 3), (2, 3), (0, 2), (1, 3)]